UniStuttgart-VISUS/megamol/docs/manual.md

         <module class="View3d" name="view3d" />
 ```

 At the lines 11 to 13 the modules are interconnected using call objects.
 The corresponding tags specify the class of the call, the source *CallerSlot* to connect `from`, and the targetted *CalleeSlot* to connect `to`.
-The slot identifiers consist of module instance name (as defined in the project file), while the slot name is as defined by the implementation.
-Specifying the full name would require the instance name this view will be instanced as.
+The slot identifiers consist of module instance name (as defined in the project file, here its `cartoonren` and `::pdbdata`, while the slot name is as defined by the implementation (i.e. `rendering`, `getdata` and `dataout`).
+Specifying the full name would require the instance name this view will be instantiated as.
 Searching for the slots does therefore work using relative names.

 ```xml
         <!-- connecting calls -->